Out to Swim Scholarship Fund and Graham Perlman Fund

 The OTS Scholarship Fund (OTSSF) exists to:

-- subsidise or waive OTS membership fees where regular or low-waged membership options provide insufficient relief; and
+subsidise or waive OTS membership fees where regular or low-waged membership options provide insufficient relief; and

-- operate on behalf of both OTS London and OTS South members including the synchro and waterpolo teams.
+operate on behalf of both OTS London and OTS South members including the synchro and waterpolo teams.

-We are very grateful for the bequest made by Graham Perlman, a long time supporter of Out to Swim from the early days, which is specifically intended "to provide financial support for swimmers with HIV who would otherwise have financial difficulty in swimming with the Club or taking part in the Club's activities".
-Graham sadly died in 2007.
+6. OTS are very grateful for the bequest made by Graham Perlman, which is specifically intended "to provide financial support for swimmers with HIV who would otherwise have financial difficulty in swimming with the Club or taking part in the Club's activities".

 About this Guidance Note

-Given the sensitivity of personal financial matters, the confidentiality of Scholarship Fund applicants is paramount.
+15. Given the sensitivity of personal financial matters, the confidentiality of Scholarship Fund applicants is paramount.
 For this reason, details provided during the application process, including the name of the applicant, will only be made available to the OTSSF application committee.
-The Chair, Vice-chair, Treasurer and the internal communications officer will also have access to some or all applicant information by virtue of their committee roles.
-In particular, the OTSSF committee may seek the advice of the Chair and/or Vice-chair at any time.
+The Chair, Treasurer and other relevant officers will also have access to some or all applicant information by virtue of their committee roles.
+In particular, the OTSSF committee may seek the advice of the Chair at any time.

 Use of Scholarship Funds